wik-wav/Lozenge-Tessellation/content/01_Worldbuilding/Asaxi/Lexicon/Semantic_Fields/Smntc_Field The Body.md

 ---
-title: Smntc_Field The Human Body
+title: Smntc_Field The Body
 tags:
   - semantic_field
   - language
   - Asaxi
 aliases:
-  - The Human Body
+  - The Body
 ---
-# The Human Body Semantic Field
+# The Body Semantic Field

 This is a page with a list of all Asaxi words belonging to the [[01_Semantic Fields (Nouns, Adjectives)|semantic field]] of **The Body**.